 Solicitation of an employee or group of employees is prohibited during working time or during non-working time in areas where it will disturb other employees who are working.
-Distribution or circulation of printed materials by employees will not be permitted during working time or during non-working time in areas where it will disturb other employees who are working nor will distribution be permitted at any time, including working and non-working time, in working areas.
+Distribution or circulation of printed materials by employees will not be permitted during working time or during non-working time in areas, including working areas, where it will disturb other employees who are working.